Dennis Wilson: Final years

-On December 28, three weeks after his 39th birthday, Dennis drowned at Marina Del Rey after drinking all day and then diving in the afternoon to recover his ex-wife's belongings, previously thrown overboard at the marina from his yacht three years earlier amidst their divorce.
+On December 28, 1983, Dennis drowned at Marina Del Rey after drinking all day and then diving in the afternoon to recover his ex-wife's belongings, previously thrown overboard at the marina from his yacht three years earlier amidst their divorce.
 Forensic pathologist Michael Hunter believed that Dennis experienced shallow-water blackout just before his death.
+On January 4, 1984, Dennis's body was buried at sea by the U.S. Coast Guard, off the California coast.
+Dennis's widow, Shawn Love, reported that Dennis had wanted a burial at sea, and his brothers Carl and Brian did not want Dennis cremated.
+At the time, only veterans of the Coast Guard and Navy were allowed to be buried in US waters without being first cremated.
+However, Dennis's burial at sea was made possible by the intervention of President Ronald Reagan.
+In 2002, Brian expressed unhappiness with the arrangement, believing that Dennis should have been given a traditional burial.

-On January 4, 1984, the U.S. Coast Guard buried Dennis' body at sea, off the California coast.
-The Beach Boys released a statement shortly thereafter: "We know Dennis would have wanted to continue in the tradition of the Beach Boys.
+The Beach Boys released a statement shortly after the burial ceremony: "We know Dennis would have wanted to continue in the tradition of the Beach Boys.
 His spirit will remain in our music."
 His song "Farewell My Friend" was played at the funeral.

-Dennis' widow Shawn Love reported that Dennis had wanted a burial at sea, and his brothers Carl and Brian did not want Dennis cremated.
-At the time, only veterans of the Coast Guard and Navy were allowed to be buried in US waters without being first cremated, but Dennis' burial was made possible by the intervention of then-President Ronald Reagan.
-In 2002, Brian expressed unhappiness with the arrangement, believing that Dennis should have been given a traditional burial.

 Artistry and legacy

 PopMatters writer Tony Sclafani summarized in 2007:

 A common misconception is that Dennis' drumming in the Beach Boys' recordings was filled in exclusively by studio musicians.
 His drumming is documented on a number of the group's early hits, including "I Get Around", "Fun, Fun, Fun", and "Don't Worry Baby".
 As the mid-1960s approached, Brian often hired session drummers, such as Hal Blaine, to perform on studio recordings due to Dennis' limited drumming technique and frequent unavailability.
 Dennis accepted this situation with equanimity.

 In 1967, Dennis was cited as "the closest to brother Brian's own musical ideals ...
 He always emphasises the fusion, in their work, of pop and classical music."
 Dennis said his brother Brian was an "inspiration", not an influence, and that "Musically, I'm far apart from Brian.
 He's a hundred times more than what I am musically."
 In 1988, Dennis was inducted into the Rock and Roll Hall of Fame posthumously as a member of the Beach Boys.